SIRI-bit-tech/realtor/README.md

 ## 🌟 Overview

-**Django Realtor Website** is a comprehensive, full-stack real estate platform built with Django 4.x that connects property buyers, sellers, and real estate agents in a seamless digital environment.
-This modern web application provides a complete solution for property listings, agent management, user dashboards, and advanced search capabilities.
+**Nuvana Realty Platform** is a comprehensive, full-stack real estate platform built with Django 4.x that connects property buyers, sellers, and real estate agents in a seamless digital environment.
+This modern, scalable platform features advanced search, agent and property management, messaging, analytics, and more—all with a professional, branded design system for Nuvana Realty.

 ## ✨ Features